What Is Ransomware Attack?

 Since ransomware malware exploits security vulnerabilities in software, it is critical for you to update your computer.
 Make sure to update your computer with regular patches and security updates.

-If you are an enterprise user, it is advisable to use Comodo Advanced Endpoint Protection (AEP).
-With its containment technology, Comodo AEP can quickly contain malicious software across endpoints.
+If you are an enterprise user, it is advisable to use Xcitium Advanced Endpoint Protection (AEP).
+With its containment technology, Xcitium AEP can quickly contain malicious software across endpoints.